 If you are lucky enough to have an at-home golf simulator, you will need a screen and enclosure.
 These products help you to make sure you keep your home and your walls protected as you play.
 The impact screen is especially important because it is the only way you can see your golf shots’ results.
 We have pulled together the five best impact screens and enclosures.
 You will notice that the pricing on these models will vary considerably.
 Choose something that works for your budget and your space.

-Our Best Golf Simulator Screens and Enclosures in 2021
+Our Best Golf Simulator Screens and Enclosures

 - SwingBay Golf Simulator Screen & Enclosure (Best Overall)